 Should I use mutual funds, exchange-traded funds, or individual stocks & bonds?

-Here at Nikulski Financial, we prefer to use equity & fixed income exchange-traded funds (“ETFs”), individual stocks, and individual bonds.
+Here at Nikulski Financial, Inc., we prefer to use equity & fixed-income exchange-traded funds (“ETFs”), individual stocks, and individual bonds.
 These types of investments are liquid (you can sell them whenever the market is open), low-cost, tax-efficient, and widely available which allows us to work with clients of all levels of risk and establish an efficient portfolio.

-Does Nikulski Financial have any online tools for me to use?
+Does Nikulski Financial, Inc. have any online tools for me to use?

 Absolutely!
 We have a few key tools that we provide all clients to have access to their accounts.
-The first is TD Ameritrade’s AdvisorClient.com.
-TD Ameritrade is our chosen custodial partner and they have a very simple and easy-to-navigate site to see all of the activity occurring with a client’s portfolio.
+The first is Schwab Alliance.
+Charles Schwab & Co. is our chosen custodial partner and they have a simple and easy-to-navigate site to see all of the activity occurring with a client’s portfolio.

 Secondly, we partner with eMoney as our Financial Planning software of choice.
-Along with using eMoney in the development & maintenance of our client's financial plans, our partnership with them allows for all our clients to have access to their own client portals as well.
-The portal allows our clients to have a bird’s eye view of their entire financial picture (not just investment accounts).
+We use eMoney in the development & maintenance of our client's financial plans.
+Our partnership with them also allows for all our clients to have access to a personal financial website which allows clients to have a bird’s eye view of their entire financial picture (not just investment accounts) as well as a secure document vault.